 "A jack of all trades, master of none." says the tagline.
-Quite famous quote, isn't it?
+A quite famous quote, isn't it?
 Famous, but usually misunderstood.
-This saying got cut short and originally said “A jack of all trades is a master of none, but oftentimes better than a master of one.”
-Unlike what our version would lead you to believe, having multiple interests but not being an expert in anything could actually prove advantageous.
-And that fits to my character extremely well.
+This saying got cut short and originally said: “A jack of all trades is a master of none, but oftentimes better than a master of one.”
+Unlike what our version would lead you to believe, having multiple interests but not being an expert in anything could prove advantageous.
+And that fits my character extremely well.

 Deep down I am sort of an explorer, always keen to find new things to do and to understand, always keen to develop existing.
-That applies on everything I do.
+That applies to everything I do.
 I truly believe that we can act better tomorrow than we did today.
-So far I have been thrown into water many times.
-And so far I have always learnt to swim.
-Learning and improving in general is like a fuel.
+So far I have been thrown into the water many times.
+And so far I have always learned to swim.
+Learning and improving, in general, is like a fuel.
 It keeps me going forward, even when not knowing what lies ahead.
-A typical life of a static stage hater, I guess.
+The typical life of a static stage hater, I guess.

 I have been an entrepreneur.
-That for me means hard work when ever there is work to be done, not only during the office hours.
+That for me means hard work whenever there is work to be done, not only during office hours.
 That is the only way to work, as far as I know.
-Regardless of working for myself or for my employer.
+Regardless of working for myself or my employer.

 I have been measured to be a good problem solver.
 I have also been measured to be a strategic thinker and good to handle large entireties.
-Actually, I knew those things, but obviously it was nice to have such outcome from a psychological test to confirm my own feelings.
+I knew those things, but obviously, it was nice to have such an outcome from a psychological test to confirm my feelings.

-Due to my natural curiosity I have been utilizing "new" technology every way.
-I'm pretty much fluent with different kind of social platforms, mobile devices and such, so my kids don’t need to teach me how to run those gadgets.
+Due to my natural curiosity, I have been utilizing "new" technology every way.
+I'm pretty much fluent with different kinds of social platforms, mobile devices, and such, so my kids don’t need to teach me how to run those gadgets.
 But I can teach them!